shvruthvik/ChiranjeeviSavaram-CS898BA-Project1/README.md

 ## Project Overview

 This is Homework 1 in CS898BA – Image Analysis and Computer Vision.
 The objective of this assignment was to perform image analysis and image processing using Python and OpenCV.
 Various image processing techniques were applied to the provided image, including image statistics, color space conversions, histogram equalization, affine transformations, Gaussian blur, and edge detection.
-And we also created plots for images for each technique.
+And we also created Comparison plots for the edge detection results.

 ## Software and Libraries Used